Things you may want to know more about

 "How far will you travel for my wedding ceremony?"

-If I am available on your wedding date, I travel far and wide in our beautiful State.
+I am based in South Australia and If I am available on your wedding date, I travel far and wide.
 As long as I can get to your venue by car then I will be happy to travel.
 This is of course that I am not jeopardising my time for any other weddings I have previously booked.

-Should your ceremony be more than 50kms return trip, there will be an extra travel charge, which will be included on your initial Quotations, when we first start chatting about your ceremony.
+Should your ceremony be more than 30kms return trip, there will be an extra travel charge, which will be included on your initial quotation, when we first start chatting about your ceremony.
 This is charged at the reasonable charge as set by the ATO.

-If you are choosing my 'Just Us' or 'Registry / Legal ceremony' then if your ceremony is more than 30kms return trip, I will include an extra travel charge.
+If you are choosing my 'Simply Married' packages then if your ceremony is more than 15kms return trip, I will include an extra travel charge.
 This will be included on your quotation.

 "What if we can't secure a rehearsal at our venue?"